As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 Once you become more advanced, you can produce pages such as:

-- Resources – where you list your favorite tools and long-form blog posts.
+- Resources – where you list your favorite tools and long-form blog post topics.

 - Store – If you ever decide to sell merchandise through your website (you can do it by connecting your blog to an e-commerce platform like WooCommerce).